mu-semtech/mu-project/README.md

 git clone https://github.com/mu-semtech/mu-project
 ```

 This will give me the CRUD endpoint I need to manipulate my mail related resources.
 After cloning I rename the repository to MailBox and set the remote origin to a new one.
-For now I will leave the README.md file as it is.
+For now I will leave the `README.md` file as it is.

-For the first block we will modify the `/config/resources/domain.lisp`, `/config/resourecs/repository.lisp` and the `/config/dispatcher/dispatcher.ex` files.
+For the first block we will modify the `config/resources/domain.lisp`, `config/resourecs/repository.lisp` and the `config/dispatcher/dispatcher.ex` files.

-To add the necessary resource definitions add them to the domain.lisp file as follows:
+To add the necessary resource definitions, add them to the `domain.lisp` file as follows:

 ```lisp
 (define-resource mail ()